|Online Writing Lab (OWL)|

 1 unit requires 3 hours 10 minutes each week for a total of 50 hours 40 per semester.

 To receive credit during Summer Session, students need to complete the required hours within 6 weeks.
 Students should try to complete at least 4 hours 20 minutes per week for 1/2 unit.
-For more information, please see the schedule of classes or contact the Writing Center.
+For more information, please see the schedule of classes or contact the English Learning Center.